 Here are some of the amenities and services that you can expect at most well-stocked Marinas:

 - Bottom painting.
-Whether you are storing your boat in drydock or keeping it at a wet slip, many marinas offer bottom painting services.
-If your boat is at a slip, the marina will pull it out to perform the bottom painting.
+Whether you are storing your vessel in drydock or keeping it at a wet slip, many marinas offer bottom painting services.
+If your boat or dinghy is at a slip, the marina will pull it out to perform the bottom painting.
 Bottom painting is expensive, both in materials and in labor.
 Expect to pay between $20 and $30 per foot to have the bottom of your boat repainted.

 - Power washing.
 If your sailboat has spent much time out on the open ocean, it may have salt crusted on it.
 It will look even worse if it spent any time under a flock of seagulls.
 Power washing is a thorough way to clean the entire deck for around $5 per foot on average.